 There are three main types of balls that are used today.
 Whilst many are familiar with the ordinary hardball, there are differences in size and structure that make rubber and soft compression balls useful for some players, especially in youth games.

 Look at this video to learn more:

 Ordinary Baseball (hard)

-The modern, hard baseball includes a layer of cement which holds the cowhide to the yarn, which covers the center of the ball.
-The MLB baseball is made by only one company, and the baseball circumference, as well as size and weight are expected to be consistent throughout production.
+The modern, hard baseball includes a layer of cement that holds the cowhide to the yarn, which covers the center of the ball.
+The MLB baseball is made by only one company, and the baseball circumference, as well as size and weight, are expected to be consistent throughout production.
 You do not want to be hit with one of these baseball balls!

 Rubber baseballs originated from Japan, in the 1950s.
 The ball was first introduced for children to use, with hard baseballs being too heavy, and tennis balls being too light, the rubber ball offered a safe medium.
 Although not very popular in the USA, they are the main component of many national sporting events that take place in Japan.

 Soft (compression) Baseball

 Soft compression baseballs are 93% softer than traditional hard baseballs, making them a great alternative for young players who are new to the sport, or for those who wish to play recreationally.
 The soft baseball tends to have a synthetic leather covering, in comparison to the cowhide used on regular a baseball